rl1987/trunnel/doc/trunnel.md

     };

-Here, the union is required to take up a number of bytes dependent on the value of 'length'.
-The 'hostname' and 'unrecognized' cases extend to the end of the union.
-The "..." in the 0xEE case indicates that extra bytes are accepted and ignored, whereas in the 0xEF case, extra bytes are accepted and stored.
+Here, the union is required to take up a number of bytes dependent on the value of `length`.
+The `hostname` and `unrecognized` cases extend to the end of the union.
+The `...` in the `0xEE` case indicates that extra bytes are accepted and ignored, whereas in the `0xEF` case, extra bytes are accepted and stored.
 Unless otherwise specified, the length field must match the length of the fields in the union exactly.